EnterpriseDB/terraform-provider-biganimal/CONTRIBUTING.md

 A PR is more likely to be accepted if it has:

 - a well described PR body
 - a good commit message.
 We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-(TODO link)
 - code that follows the conventions in old code
 - code that respects [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)
-- good enough unit and regression testing (see below)
+- good enough demonstration of testing (see below)
 - all required checks green

 ## Expected Level of Testing